-Other than insurance business, the Society holds 100% interest in financial, credit and investment subsidiaries (FCI).
-The Society defines income received from its FCI subsidiaries as other income.

-The principal activities of the FCIs are described below.
+The Society defines income received from its 100% subsidiaries as other income.
+The Society's subsidiaries and their principal activities are described below.

-Wesleyan Bank (sub group including Syscap)
+Wesleyan Bank (sub-group including Syscap)

 The principal activities of the Bank are the provision of banking services, primarily deposit taking and commercial lending.
 The Bank is authorised under the Financial Services and Markets Act 2000 to take deposits and is regulated by the Prudential Regulatory Authority ("PRA") and the Financial Conduct Authority ("FCA").